 Want to be more involved in your neighborhood or community?
 The City of Las Cruces has an active Alert Citizen Program that enables residents to pro-actively make a difference in their neighborhoods.
 Residents can do their part in helping improve our community by being alert and using the resources the City provides.

 - When you see weeds as a problem on City property, report it to us through Ask Las Cruces.

-- If you want to host a neighborhood meeting, contact the Community Engagement Manager for more information.
+- If you want to host a neighborhood meeting, contact the Community Engagement Office for more information.

 - Do you want a Neighborhood Watch Program?
 Find out how at Neighborhood Watch Program.

 - Are you concerned about speeders in your neighborhood?
 Contact the Neighborhood Traffic Calming Program.

 - If a street light goes out, jot down the number on the pole and report it and the street name to Ask Las Cruces.

 - Participate in public input meetings whenever possible.
 Sign up for notifications to receive information about upcoming public meetings and events.